 During 2018, the Company agreed with a customer (the "Customer") to utilize a government-sponsored third party (the "Third Party") tool financing program (the "Program").
 The Program allows the Company to receive payment from the Third Party in advance (the "Advance Payments") of either tool delivery or the Customer's receipt of payment from the Original Equipment Manufacturer (the "OEM").
 The Customer is obligated to pay all costs of the Program including principal and interest.
 The Third Party retains recourse against the Company if the Customer fails to repay the Advance Payments to the Third Party within 24 months of the Advance Payment.
-As at September 30, 2022 no repayments were overdue (\$2021 - nil).
+As at September 30, 2023 no repayments were overdue (2022 - nil).
 The Company has been indemnified by the Customer in this regard and expects recourse against it to be extinguished in the normal course of business upon the Customer's receipt of payment from the OEM.
-The Advance Payments paid to the Company under this Program for the year ended September 30, 2022 amounted to \$2,892 (2021 - \$2,069) and related liabilities and receivables were not recorded on the Company's consolidated statements of financial position.
-Repayments made in the current year amounted to \$3,442 (2021 - \$5,928).
-As at September 30, 2022 the balance outstanding under the Program was \$5,000 (2021 - \$5,393).
+The Advance Payments paid to the Company under this Program for the year ended September 30, 2023 were nil (2022 - \$2,892).
+Related liabilities and receivables are recorded on the Company's consolidated statements of financial position in accounts receivable and other accrued liabilities.
+Repayments made in the current year amounted to \$3,102 (2022 - \$3,442).
+As at September 30, 2023 the balance outstanding under the Program was \$2,078 (2022 - \$5,321).